theRealProHacker/Positron/README.md

 ## How can Positron be fast with Python?

-1. Most of the work is done in C: IO, graphics, numpy and other calculations
+1. Most of the work is done in C: IO, graphics, and calculations
 2. Asynchronous programming

 Thats really it.